Dodger Savage: Reception

 For his role of Dodger Mac won "Sexiest Male" at the 2011 Inside Soap Awards.
 He was later nominated in the category of "Best Newcomer" at the 2012 National Television Awards.
 At the 2012 British Soap Awards Mac was nominated for "Sexiest Male".
 He has since been nominated for "Sexiest Male" at the 2012 Inside Soap Awards.
+Dodger's rape storyline was nominated in the "Saddest Soap Moment" category at the 2025 Digital Spy Reader Awards.
+Mac was also nominated in the "Soaps - Best Actor" category.

 For his portrayal Mac accumulated an online fanbase, which Mac felt was due to his character's "bad boy status".
 Colleague Joe Tracini, who plays Dennis, opined that Mac is "bloody brilliant" in his performance as Dodger.
 In April 2013, Kate White of Inside Soap questioned why Dodger and Will pursued Texas, because White felt Texas lacked personality, "Why on earth are Will and Dodger both so obsessed with Texas?
 The village fountain has more personality than her - and is only slightly less wet."

 During his tenure, Dodger's appearance has been commented on by several media sources.
 Writing for All About Soap Laura Morgan said Dodger "is the true definition of a sexy soap stud" and said the magazine "love him" already.
 Nick Levine writing for Digital Spy's gay men's blog "Gay Spy" felt Dodger's entrance into the serial in which he strips off was the way "to make an entrance!"
 He went on to post images of Dodger's entrance branding it "Danny Mac's torsotastic debut".
 Sophie Wilson of Heat also commented on Dodger's appearance, saying the character's part in a trailer for the serial is to stroll around and look "F-I-T as always".
 In his weekly Soap column Anthony D. Langford of AfterElton said he was unsure why Amy had sex with Dodger "other than he's amazingly hot.
 Which might be reason enough".